News Update :

 Eye-tracking tool boosts value of display ads

 Eye-tracking firm Sticky is offering digital advertising publishers a tool to determine the likelihood that a website visitor will see an ad and for how long.
-The tool makes ads more valuable by ensuring quality ad placement and allowing publishers to charge more for ads seen for longer periods of time.
-The tool also helps brands identify which websites give their ads the highest performance.
+The tool makes ads more valuable by ensuring quality ad placement and allowing publishers to charge more for ads seen for longer periods of

 comments | | Read More...